Parabol Security FAQs

 We also adhere to the California Online Privacy Protection Act (CalOPPA) and the United States Federal Trade Commission’s fair information practice principles (FIPPs).

 Also, Parabol’s cloud service provider, Google Cloud, is compliant with GDPR standards.

 Retrospective data is stored in memory within the localStorage of the web browser while the Parabol application is in use by end users.

 Data about the retrospective is also simultaneously stored in our database for future access.

-If using the Parabol SaaS solution, the retrospective data is stored in rethinkDB and PostgreSQL at our cloud service providers data center, currently in NYC with DigitalOcean.
+If using the Parabol SaaS solution, the retrospective data is stored in rethinkDB and PostgreSQL at our cloud service providers data center, currently in Iowa,(USA) with Google Cloud.

 Data related to the retrospective is also emailed to end users participating in retrospective meetings through meeting summaries.

 Meeting data: meeting type, history, comments, tasks, activity

 Team data: membership, meetings, tasks, integrations

 Much more information how how we handle data privacy can be found here: https://parabol.co/privacy